The Still Face Experiment and its Impact on Infant Development

 A young mother pushing her child for a morning walk, puts ear buds in and listens to music, grandpa repeatedly checks his phone, and dad is drawn into the NFC championship game.
 Not to mention parental depression, anxiety, and other emotional disturbances that create disconnection from the gentle (or not so gentle) calls for attention.

 The child reaches out and the adults in its life coldly miss the cues.
 The child, instead of receiving a warm recognition, is met with a still unresponsive face.
-These missed connection, when routinely repeated without repair, rupture the child’s security to damage a child’s future ability to relate.
+These missed connection, when routinely repeated without repair, rupture the child’s security, damaging a child’s future ability for secure attachments.

 The Value of Emotional Attunement